11 Ways to Wash Clothes in Vinegar

 Use vinegar instead of detergent to hand-wash delicates and swim suits.
 Add 1/4 cup of vinegar to a sink full of lukewarm water and soak delicates for 15 to 30 minutes.
 Rinse thoroughly and air dry.

-Soap residue and mineral deposits can build up in your washer’s barrel, dispensers and hoses.
+Soap residue and mineral deposits can build up in your laundry machine's barrel, dispensers and hoses.
 Remove soap scum and freshen your washing machine by adding 1 cup of vinegar to an empty washing machine and running it through a normal wash cycle without clothes once a month.